Mixture of Concept Bottleneck Experts: Experimental Results

 \subsection{Intervenability}

-CBMs allow humans to intervene by replacing predicted concepts with counterfactual values.
-We evaluate the model's response to oracle interventions (replacing predicted concepts with ground-truth values) by progressively increasing the fraction of corrected concepts.
+CBMs allow humans to interact with the model by modifying the concept predictions.
+We evaluate the model's response to interventions by replacing predicted concepts with ground-truth values and by progressively increasing the fraction of corrected concepts.
+To simulate realistic conditions, we mildly perturb the input as $\tilde{x} = 0.9\cdot x + 0.1\cdot \epsilon$, where $\epsilon \sim \mathcal{N}(0, I)$.
+We further assess the responsiveness to interventions under stronger perturbations in Appendix~\ref{app:noisy_interventions}.

 \mypar{Symbolic predictors align and discover true mechanisms (Figure~\ref{fig:interventions}, top, Table~\ref{tab:ted_main}).} On regression tasks, \symbolicacro{} displays near-ideal intervenability: the MAE drops sharply to zero as the intervention probability approaches unity ($p_{\text{int}} \to 1$).
 This intervention response stems from \symbolicacro{}'s ability to recover expressions that closely approximate the true concept-to-task function, (e.g., on Pendulum, $8.00 * \text{sin}(\theta) + 10.00$).
 Table~\ref{tab:ted_main} confirms that \symbolicacro{} consistently achieves the lowest Tree Edit Distance (TED) to ground-truth expressions.
 The expressions learned by the methods are reported in Appendix~\ref{app:explanations}.